acao780/Making-Journey/journal-pages/week-01.md

 - **Green** = In-class laughter (professor jokes, discussions)
 - **Pink** = Random/Unexpected laughter

+The size of each dot represents how hard I laughed (small = chuckle, large = big laugh).
+On the back of my card, I created a legend explaining my color and size coding system.

 ### Data Collection Process## Images & Media

 *Use the format below to embed images from your assets folder:*